YohDeadfall/Kinetic/README.md

 Other than that Kinetic collections looks pretty similar to what the .NET ecosystem has.

 For possible scenarios of making views using LINQ operators please refer to tests.
-Currently there are three operators with their async variants available, but more options and operators should come to Kinetic:
+Currently there are three operators, but more options and operators should come to Kinetic:

 * `OrderBy`
-* `OrderByAsync`
 * `Select`
-* `SelectAsync`
 * `Where`
-* `WhereAsync`

 ### Commands